Yubico/arkg-rfc/draft-lundberg-cose-two-party-signing-algs.md

 `COSE_Sign_Args` is built on a CBOR map.
-The set of common parameters that can appear in a `COSE_Sign_Args` can be found in the IANA "COSE Signing Arguments Common Parameters" registry (TODO).
+The set of common parameters that can appear in a `COSE_Sign_Args` can be found in the IANA "COSE Signing Arguments Common Parameters" registry {{common-params-reg}}.
-Additional parameters defined for specific signing algorithms can be found in the IANA "COSE Signing Arguments Algorithm Parameters" registry (TODO).
+Additional parameters defined for specific signing algorithms can be found in the IANA "COSE Signing Arguments Algorithm Parameters" registry {{alg-params-reg}}.

 The CDDL grammar describing `COSE_Sign_Args`, using the CDDL fragment defined in {{Section 1.5 of RFC9052}}, is: